 Miami Beach says law-breaking partiers no longer tolerated

-South Beach's sizzling party scene is about to get cold after the city announced a massive boost in police presence and tougher crack downs on other violations brought by raucous crowds.
-The changes come just weeks after a tourist eating dinner with his family was fatally shot at a Miami Beach restaurant on a weeknight.
+South Beach's sizzling party scene is about to undergo a massive boost in police presence and tougher crackdowns on raucous crowds and crime, weeks after a tourist eating dinner with his family was fatally shot at a Miami Beach restaurant, authorities say.

-Ten officers from the county will also been added every weekend for the rest of the year, Gelber said Friday in a video message.
+Ten officers from the county are being added every weekend to South Beach duty for the rest of the year, Gelber said in a video message Friday.

-"It is no longer sufficient to treat what has historically been defined as “high impact periods” as anomalies when every weekend brings significant crowds and challenges," Hudak stated.
+"It is no longer sufficient to treat what has historically been defined as “high impact periods” as anomalies when every weekend brings significant crowds and challenges," Hudak said.

-Additional code officers and park rangers will be assigned to enforce ordinance violations to create a “visible and constant deterrent” to address overcrowding and “life safety” issues stressing in her memo that the parties created a “year-round threat to public safety from visitors who have demonstrated a blatant disregard for human life, public property and the well-being of our many law-abiding residents and guests.”
+Additional code officers and park rangers will be assigned to enforce ordinance violations to create a “visible and constant deterrent” to overcrowding and other problems.
+Hudak stressed in erh memo that the parties created a “year-round threat to public safety from visitors who have demonstrated a blatant disregard for human life, public property and the well-being of our many law-abiding residents and guests.”

-Gelber said over half of the nearly 1,600 arrest in 2021 came from the entertainment district, where speeding, fights and gun violence have become commonplace.
+Gelber said more than half of the nearly 1,600 arrests in 2021 came from the entertainment district, where speeding, fights and gun violence have become commonplace.
 The city seized more than 500 guns this year and now have 870 surveillance cameras on the lookout.

 “Every few days, I call a police officer who has been injured in the line of duty,” the mayor said.
 “Few cities face these challenges or ask as much of police.”